spotify-song-suggester1/data_engineer/Spotiparser_bw/Readme.md

 ~~3.
 Decide how to store this. ~~
    ~~1.
 Write a function that appends results to a master file.~~
-4. Decide what part of runmemore() should become a Class / method
+4. Decide what part of runmemore() should become a Class / method ~~5.
+Balance dataset by adding more songs with high popularity ~~6.
+Create a flask app with predictions and deply it to heroku ~~1.
+Wre-wring previous code to use SQLAlchemy where possible ~~2.
+Debugging routings and connections
+~~7.
+Creating plots for visualizations

 # Spotiparser Meldonium Edition (WADA non-compliant)